(See also Overview of Mouth, Nose, and Throat Cancers.)

-The nasopharynx includes the back of the nasal passage from above the soft palate to the upper part of the throat (see Figure: A Look Inside the Nose and Throat).
+The nasopharynx includes the back of the nasal passage from above the soft palate to the upper part of the throat.
 Most nasopharyngeal cancers are squamous cell carcinomas, which means the cancer develops in the squamous cells that line the nasopharynx.

 The Epstein-Barr virus, which causes infectious mononucleosis, plays a role in the development of nasopharyngeal cancer.
 There is also a hereditary predisposition.
 In addition, children and young adults who eat large amounts of salted fish and food preserved with nitrites are more likely to develop nasopharyngeal cancer.

+Most often, nasopharyngeal cancer first spreads to lymph nodes in the neck, causing lumps in the neck before other symptoms.
 Occasionally, persistent blockage of the nose or eustachian tubes may first cause a sensation of fullness or pain in the ears and hearing loss, particularly in one ear.
 If a eustachian tube is blocked, fluid may accumulate in the middle ear.
 A person also may have ear pain, a swollen face, a discharge of pus and blood from the nose, swollen lymph nodes, and nosebleeds.
 Part of the face or an eye may become paralyzed.
-However, most often, the cancer first spreads to lymph nodes in the neck, causing lumps in the neck before other symptoms.

-The tumor is treated withradiation therapy and chemotherapy because tumors in the nasopharynx are very difficult to remove using surgery.
-If the tumor recurs, radiation therapy is done again or surgery may be tried.
+In nasopharyngeal cancer, the tumor is treated with radiation therapy and chemotherapy because tumors in the nasopharynx are very difficult to remove using surgery.
+If the tumor recurs, radiation therapy is done again or, in very specific situations, surgery may be tried.
 This surgery is complex, however, because it typically involves removing part of the base of the skull.
 This surgery is sometimes done through the nose using an endoscope.
 In certain cases, this approach is just as effective as more invasive surgery and causes fewer complications.